-Welcome to Rackspace Auto Scale, the easy way to scale your cloud resources up or down in response to an increase or decrease in overall workload and based on your defined thresholds.
+Welcome to Rackspace Auto Scale, the easy way to scale your cloud resources up or down in response to an increase or decrease in overall workload or based on your defined thresholds.

-- The Auto Scale current policy options and how group configurations affect policy execution
+- Auto Scale options and how group configurations affect policy execution

-- How to use the Auto Scale control panel to create a scaling group and policies
+- How to use Auto Scale control panel to create a scaling group and policies

 You can use Rackspace Auto Scale to perform the following tasks:

-Before you can use Rackspace Auto Scale, you need to have the following prerequisites:
+Before you can use Rackspace Auto Scale, you must have the following

-- A Rackspace Cloud account.
-To sign up for a Rackspace Cloud account, go to the Rackspace Public Cloud signup page.
+- A Rackspace cloud account.
+To sign up go to the Rackspace Public Cloud signup

 - A server image or images with all needed applications and settings.
 You can

 through the Cloud Control Panel or use external applications such as Chef,